China launches ambitious attempt to land rover on Mars | CBC News

 Secretive program

 Landing on Mars is notoriously difficult.
 Only the U.S. has successfully landed a spacecraft on Martian soil, doing it eight times since 1976.
-NASA's InSight and Curiosity rovers still operate today.
+NASA's InSight lander and Curiosity rover still operate today.
 Six other spacecraft are exploring Mars from orbit: three American, two European and one from India.

 In an article published earlier this month in Nature Astronomy, mission chief engineer Wan Weixing said Tianwen-1 would slip into orbit around Mars in February and look for a landing site on Utopia Planitia — a plain where NASA has detected possible evidence of underground ice.
 Wan died in May from cancer.